zucchett/HighLevelProgramming2021/README.md

    `git pull`

-   * In the case your pull request has been recently approved, you also need to synch your development branch:
+   * In the case your pull request has been recently approved, make sure to synch your development branch:

    `git checkout <BranchName>`